Shoeboxed/api/README.md

-# Shoeboxed Api v2
+# Shoeboxed Api v2 (beta!)

+The new Shoeboxed API is a full-featured RESTful web-service that uses OAuth 2.0 for authentication.

+Everything is self-service: All you need is a free Shoeboxed account to get started!

-The Shoeboxed v2 API empowers anyone to:
+The Shoeboxed v2 API empowers developers to:
   + securely integrate Shoeboxed user data seamlessly into your web, mobile or desktop application
   + extend Shoeboxed's core functionality
   + leverage Shoeboxed's receipt data and/or OCR for your product